3scava1i3r/3scava1i3r/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on improving my techskills
-- 🌱 I’m currently learning Ethereum
+- 🌱 I’m currently learning web3
 - 👯 I’m looking to collaborate on Blogs and Hackathons
 - 💬 Ask me anything, I am happy to help
 - ⚡️ Fun-Fact: Sky is the limit
-- 🧡 Anime & Korean Drama
+- 🧡 Anime & K-Drama
-- 💖 South-Korea
+- 💖 South-Korea & India
 - 🤟🏻 Love to hear EDM and K-pop
-- 🏫 Persuing my bachelor's at IIIT Lucknow
+- 🏫 Persuing my bachelor's at <a href="https://iiitl.ac.in/">IIIT Lucknow</a>
-- 🤗 Member at @axios-iiitl @ecell-iiitl
+- 🤗 Member at @axios-iiitl

 **Languages and Tools:**